Protect your data

 Artwork by: Daria Sukhanova

-An agency recruiter is someone who works for a recruitment company.
+There are two primary types of recruiters: internal and external.
+An internal (or in-house recruiter), works for one specific company and only fills positions for them.
+An external, or "agency" recruiter is someone who works for a recruitment company.
 They may work on many accounts filling roles for several different companies at a time.
-Many recruitment agencies specialize in certain roles or industries, but they can also run the entire range - from floor staff to executive level.
+Many recruitment agencies specialize in certain roles or industries, but they can also fill positions at all levels - from entry-level to C-suite executives

 In general, working with a retained recruiter means you’re likely to have more information about the role and help with preparation and interviews.
 But a contingent recruiter is more motivated to advocate for you personally and use their proactive sales skills for you - and to do it fast.